-At times like these, it’s important to remember that an experienced car accident trial lawyer can help you pursue the full and fair compensation that you deserve.
+At times like these, it’s important to remember that an experienced auto accident trial lawyer can help you pursue the full and fair compensation that you deserve.

-At Wocl Leydon, our car accident lawyers are ready to help those who have been injured on the road.
-As one of the most respected personal injury firms in the state, our lawyers have been recognized by Connecticut Super Lawyers®, New England Super Lawyers®, Million Dollar Advocates Forum, among others.
-In every car accident case, we use our experience, our knowledge, and our resources to fight for our clients and their recovery.
+At Wocl Leydon, our auto accident lawyers are ready to help those who have been injured on the road.
+As one of the most respected personal injury firms in Stamford, our personal injury lawyers have been recognized by Connecticut Super Lawyers®, New England Super Lawyers®, Million Dollar Advocates Forum, among others.
+In every auto accident case, we use our experience, our knowledge, and our resources to fight for our clients and their recovery.

-Bridgeport Auto Accident Lawyers Can Help After a Car Accident
+How Our Stamford Auto Accident Lawyers Can Help

-Our accomplished car accident lawyers are focused on helping people who have been hurt in crashes that were not their fault.
+Our accomplished Stamford auto accident lawyers are focused on helping people who have been hurt in crashes that were not their fault.
 Our lawyers have handled cases across the state.
 We are prepared to help at every step of your claim.

-The car accident lawyers at Wocl Leydon can:
+The auto accident lawyers at Wocl Leydon can:

-Bridgeport Auto Accident Attorneys: Compensation After a Car Accident in Connecticut
+Stamford Auto Accident Attorneys: Compensation After a Auto Accident

-After a car accident in Connecticut, you may be permitted to claim many types of damages including economic damages, non-economic damages, and punitive damages.
-It’s also important to remember that Connecticut uses a comparative fault system for calculating damages, meaning that car accident damages may be reduced by the percentage of negligence attributed to the injured driver involved in the collision.
+After a auto accident in Connecticut, you may be permitted to claim many types of damages including economic damages, non-economic damages, and punitive damages.
+It’s also important to remember that Connecticut uses a comparative fault system for calculating damages, meaning that auto accident damages may be reduced by the percentage of negligence attributed to the injured driver involved in the collision.

 Here are some of the losses you may be entitled to recover: